AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/set-up-workfront/workfront-testing-environments/environment-promotion-rollback.md

   For instructions, see [Install an environment promotion package](/help/quicksilver/administration-and-setup/set-up-workfront/workfront-testing-environments/environment-promotion-install-package.md).

+## Determine if a specific package deployment can  be rolled back

+To know whether a specific package deployment can be rolled back, consider the following:

-* Fewer than 25 hours must have passed since the package was installed.
+* Fewer than 24 hours must have passed since the package was installed.
+* Only the most recent package deployment can be rolled back.
+* A failed deployment can be rolled back.
+* Rollbacks cannot be rolled back.

 ## Roll back an installed environment promotion package